kobrienGIS/kobrienGIS.github.io/index.md

 ## GES  486 – Advanced GIS

 **Note:** I am currently learning many of the programs and workflows shown here.
-Products may initially appear unfinished or poorly presented.
-Products may also be displayed here at the request of the professor. <br>
+Projects may initially appear unfinished and may also be displayed here at the behest of the professor. <br>

 **[Motor Vehicle Fatality Rates in the U.S. from 1980 to 2020 (GIF)](/Project486.3/index)** <br>
 **Description:** A mapped time-series of vehicle accident death rates across the United States by state since 1980 visualized as animated GIF. <br>